Principal

 new IdentityProperty("tenant_id", "acme");

-new IdentityProperty("feature_flag", "beta");Access
+new IdentityProperty("feature_flag", "beta");Access:

-string? tenant = session.User.Get("tenant_id");Use cases :
+string? tenant = session.Principal.Get("tenant_id");Use cases:

 - multi-tenant systems